CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_rnaseqqc/pipeline/clustering/sample_overlaps.rst

    1. Distinct genes and their TPM values >= 100 are extracted from the database and a dataframe of the output is created
-   2. A pairwise comparrison of the samples is perfomed and the overlapping samples are returned to the tracker for rendering into a heatmap
+   2. An all-vs-all comparison of the samples is perfomed and the overlapping samples are returned to the tracker for rendering into a heatmap